 ABOUT TALKING SCIENCE

 The Talking Science Research and Development Group centers the role of family in the development of youth’s STEM identities, which are critical to career-choice and participation in STEM.
 We aim to provide holistic and socially just approaches to these efforts through research, family engagement, and stakeholder training situated in culturally-inclusive settings and practices.
-The Talking Science team highlights the diverse voices and cultures of Latina/o/e children and families, and represents members from those communities as researchers, advisors, developers, and participants.
+The Talking Science team highlights the diverse voices and cultures of Latino children and families, and represents members from those communities as researchers, advisors, developers, and participants.

 click to Read more down-arrow-about